 Dependence: Physical vs. Psychological

-Physical dependence is often considered to be addiction.
+Physical dependence is often considered to be an addiction.
 A person has to have drugs or alcohol to function.
 When she doesn’t have access to addictive substances, she feels physical withdrawal symptoms, such as headaches or nausea.

 Psychological dependence is an emotional compulsion to use, despite risks and negative consequences.
 Basically, a person feels she has to abuse a substance to sleep, work, or concentrate.
 While she can actually function without drugs and alcohol, thoughts of her substances of choice consume her.